 learning the complex and dynamic morphology of the congenitally malformed heart through discussion and interaction.
 The main focus is on the clinical appliaction of advanced cardiac imaging in the assessment of cardiac morphology and function.

-Three dimensional echocardiography: (3DE, sometimes also referred to as 4DE fourth Dimension being time) is a unique method of visualizing the true and dynamic morphology of the heart.
-The technique is not just a way of displaying moving images of the heart in 3D.
-3DE incorporates a core of biometric data set frozen in time.
-This enables the cardiologist to bring the frozen heart to life and to dissect it, time and time again.enabling comparison between pre and postoperative anatomy and learn from mistakes.
+Three-dimensional echocardiography: (3DE, also referred to as 4DE with the fourth dimension being time) is a unique method of visualizing the true and dynamic morphology of the heart.
+The technique is not just a way of displaying moving images of the heart in 3D rather 3DE incorporates a core of biometric data set frozen in time.
+This enables the cardiologist to bring the frozen heart to life and to dissect it, time and time again enabling comparison between pre and postoperative anatomy and learn from mistakes.
 It is also possible to share the data electronically between professionals.
-With the availability of netbased data sharing sites like Dropbox, Google Drive, Yousendit etc. it is now possible to receive and report large number of patients from different countries and institutions.
+With the availability of cloud-based data sharing sites like Dropbox, Google Drive, Yousendit, etc., it is now possible to receive and report on a large number of patients from different countries and institutions.